tarwn/lessthandot-hugo/blogs/content/posts/2013-01-02-why-you-shouldn-t-use.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/StarPerform5.JPG?mtime=1357132571"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/StarPerform5.JPG?mtime=1357132571" width="258" height="96" /></a>
 </div>

 What happens when I recreate the table but only 3 instead of 4 columns?
-Let’s try:
+Let's try:

 sql
 --Drop the table